 At the same time, Azerbaijan skillfully forced Russia to close down its last military installation in the country, the Gabala radar station, in 2012.
 Although Azerbaijan still depends on Moscow for military equipment and technology, importing 85% of military equipment from Russia, Baku is pursuing contracts for arms and military equipment with Turkey and Israel as well.
-94 In 2012, Azerbaijan signed contracts valued at \$1.6 billion to buy advanced weapons from Israel, such as drones as well as anti-aircraft and missile defense systems and also started joint production of drones in Baku.
-95 In addition, Azerbaijan is planning to acquire new Mbombe six-wheel-drive armored fighting vehicles from Kazakhstan, built on the knowhow of the South African Paramount Group.
-96 However, Azerbaijan's defense budget, which was projected at \$4.8 billion in 2015, is expected to dramatically decrease by 40% in 2016 as a result of low oil prices and the devaluation of the local currency, the manat.
-97 language instruction has been preserved at all educational levels.
+In 2012, Azerbaijan signed contracts valued at \$1.6 billion to buy advanced weapons from Israel, such as drones as well as anti-aircraft and missile defense systems and also started joint production of drones in Baku.
+In addition, Azerbaijan is planning to acquire new Mbombe six-wheel-drive armored fighting vehicles from Kazakhstan, built on the knowhow of the South African Paramount Group.
+However, Azerbaijan's defense budget, which was projected at \$4.8 billion in 2015, is expected to dramatically decrease by 40% in 2016 as a result of low oil prices and the devaluation of the local currency, the manat.

+According to the 2009 census, there are about 120,000 ethnic Russians in Azerbaijan, or only 1.3% of the total population.
+Yet, Russianlanguage instruction has been preserved at all educational levels.
 Not only Russians and Russian-speakers can earn university degrees in Russian, but many ethnic Azerbaijanis also choose to receive instruction in Russian at domestic higher education institutions.
 Reportedly, around 9,000 students are currently enrolled in the "Russian sector" of Azerbaijani universities.
-98 Having done the work to establish the Azerbaijani language as the official language of the country in early 1990s, including limiting Russian broadcasting to Azerbaijan, Baku is now willing to make cultural compromises to Russia.
-Such a gesture was the memorandum of understanding on establishing an Association of Universities of Azerbaijan and Russia, signed by the two countries' ministers of education in Baku, in November 2015.99
+Having done the work to establish the Azerbaijani language as the official language of the country in early 1990s, including limiting Russian broadcasting to Azerbaijan, Baku is now willing to make cultural compromises to Russia.
+Such a gesture was the memorandum of understanding on establishing an Association of Universities of Azerbaijan and Russia, signed by the two countries' ministers of education in Baku, in November 2015.